harryfornasier/TigerReddit/README.md

 # TigerReddit

-A native Reddit client for Mac OS X 10.4 Tiger, built with Objective-C and Python 3.11.
+A Vibe-coded native Reddit client for Mac OS X 10.4 Tiger, built with Objective-C and Python 3.11.
 Features image viewing, video downloading, comment browsing, and modern Reddit API support on vintage PowerPC and Intel Macs.

 ## Features